AppertaFoundation/oe_installer/README.md

 + oe-which: tells you the current branch name for each of your code modules
 + oe-checkout: will go through each code module and try to checkout the requested branch
 + oe-update: will go through each code module and update (i.e. pull the latest) code for each
-+ oe-reset: will drop the current database and re-install it
++ oe-reset: will drop the current database and re-install it (also runs oe-migrate to bring the newly installed databas eup to date)
 + oe-migrate: performs database migrations (normally used after a change to a newer code branch)
 + oe-fix: fixes some links to yii framework and vendor libraries when switching between pre- and post-1.12 releases

+For example, to get the latest build and all database changes, you will need to run oe-update, followed by oe-migrate (or oe-reset).

 ### Additional development tools